mcstastney/TeamGreen/README.md

 #### Leave a review

-There is also an option for the user to add a review.
+There is also an option for the customer to add a review.

+When running main_customer.py, a menu with numbered options prompts users to choose by inputting a number.
+If they select option 5, they can add a product review.

+After selecting option 5, the customer can choose to add a review by selecting "yes" or decline by clicking "no."

+If they proceed, they'll need to input the product ID, rate the product between 1-5, and provide a written review.

+This information will then be stored in the SQL database of reviews.

 #### Under development